-Alternatively referred to as the number pad or numeric keyboard, the numeric keypad is a 17-key keypad usually found on the far right side of a typical IBM 101 / 2-key keyboard.
+Alternatively referred to as the number pad, numeric keyboard, or numpad, the numeric keypad is a 17-key keypad usually found on the far right side of a typical IBM 101 / 2-key keyboard.
 To enable and disable the numeric keypad press the num lock key.
 Below is a visual example of the Saitek keyboard and where the keypad is located on almost every computer keyboard.